Canadian Personal Finance Blog

-Canadians are Earning More
+Canadians were Earning More in 2007

 “The average weekly earnings of payroll employees (seasonally adjusted) increased $1.06 (+0.1%) from a month earlier to $764.12 in February.”, pronounced Stats Canada, and that is a good thing.
 Given that employment is also increasing in Canada as well, that is a good thing!